Hard Boiled: Filming

-Hard Boiled took 123 days to shoot.
+Hard Boiled took 123 days to shoot in 1991.
 Although Woo told his cast that the film would be more gritty and not as stylish as his previous films, Hard Boiled became more stylish as the filming began.
 The tea house sequence in the film was shot before the script was written.
-The crew found that the tea house was going to be torn down and decided to film a scene there.
-Woo saw the staircase in the tea house, and thought about a scene where a character would come shooting down gun smugglers while sliding down the banister.
-The tea house sequence was shot in around a week's time and was choreographed by Woo and Philip Kwok.
-It was shot with interruptions from many local triads in the area asking for protection money, and residents complaining about the noise.
+The crew found that the teahouse was going to be torn down and decided to film a scene there.
+Woo saw the staircase in the teahouse, and thought about a scene where a character would come shooting down gun smugglers while sliding down the banister.
+The teahouse sequence was shot in around a week's time and was choreographed by Woo and Philip Kwok.
+It was shot with interruptions from local triads in the area asking for protection money, and residents complaining about the noise.

 The script of the film went through several changes during filming.
-Due to the length of the film, scenes from a side-story involving the relationship between the character Tequila and Teresa Chang were cut.
+Due to the length of the film, scenes from a side-story involving the relationship between the characters Tequila and Teresa Chang were cut.
 Another cut scene included Tequila playing clarinet over Benny's grave.
 With these cuts, Chow Yun-fat felt his character was not very deep in comparison to Leung's character of Alan.
 To develop his character more, Chow asked John Woo to insert a mentor character in the film, which Woo himself would play; Chow felt that having Woo in this role would make Woo not cut out these scenes.
 Philip Kwok's role of Mad Dog was not in the script and was created on the set.
 Kwok first worked with Woo on his film Once a Thief and was asked to return to work on Hard Boiled.
 After reading the script, Woo felt that the character of Johnny Wong was not a strong enough physical threat.
 After seeing Kwok do several of the stunts while filming, Woo created the character of Mad Dog for him.